 Is your homeschool in a rut?
 Getting less done without knowing why?
 Losing the joy of learning?
 Veteran homeschooling mom Kathy Kuhl shares common sense Biblical strategies to take care of yourself, be a better teacher, parent, and spouse, and have a happier, healthier family.

 Is high school at home only for overachievers?
 Can you homeschool the teen who has trouble reading, writing, focusing, or organizing, or who has other challenges?
+When high school becomes challenging, some teens discover they’ve been battling learning disabilities or other challenges.
+Is college still possible?
+Is it the best choice?
+Learn tools for high school, college, and career success from author Kathy Kuhl.
 Veteran homeschooler Kathy Kuhl discusses teaching high school when the teen cannot learn from a book, as well as teaching life skills, social skills, social life, and resources to prepare your young person for life after graduation.
+For parents and teens.

 When Writing Doesn’t Come Easily

 Does your child struggle to write, to form letters or to compose a clear paragraph or essay?
 Kathy Kuhl homeschooled her dysgraphic son for grades 4-12; later he earned A’s in college screenwriting classes..
 Learn causes of writing problems, handwriting tips, and accommodations for handwriting problems.
 Find out how to develop a good writer, improve spelling and vocabulary, and teach composition more effectively.